-If you are involved with an animal welfare organization, you will appreciate my latest book, Leadership in Animal Welfare Organizations: Using Positive Dog Training Philosophies to be Better Leaders.
-The book is based on my many years of experience working and volunteering for animal shelters and rescue organizations, friends and colleagues’ experiences, as well as my over 20 years as a manager in the information systems industry.
+In 2014, Chris published her newest book, Leadership in Animal Welfare Organizations: Using Positive Dog Training Philosophies to be Better Leaders.
+The book is based on Chris’s many years of experience working and volunteering for animal shelters and rescue organizations, friends and colleagues’ experiences, as well as Chris’s years as a manager in the information systems industry.

 The huge numbers of homeless animals are depending on us to help them.
 This means that animal welfare organizations need excellent leaders to ensure that the organizations are operating optimally.
 Leadership in Animal Welfare Organizations discusses what happens to organizations when managers use outdated management styles which alienate employees, volunteers, donors, and supporters.
 The book identifies what it means to be a good leader, the role of the board of directors, and reviews how the theories of positive reinforcement dog training can be used as a parallel to understanding the need for updating management skills to be better leaders.

 Purchase your copy now in Kindle format: Books

 Published in 2010, Chris wrote Puppy Mill Dogs SPEAK!, the first and only book written by a pet professional to help adopters of puppy mill survivors.
 The book contains heartwarming stories and comprehensive advice to help the dogs adjust to life outside of the mill.